statgenetics/mendelprob/README.md

 # MendelProb Manual

-`MendelProb` is an Rpackage to determine the probability of observing a minimum number ofpotentially pathogenic variants within a gene in multiple families and/or casesand to also establish how many probands need to be screened to detect multipleobservations of potentially pathogenic variants within a gene.
+`MendelProb` is an R package to determine the probability of observing a minimum number of potentially pathogenic variants within a gene in multiple families and/or cases and to also establish how many probands need to be screened to detect multiple observations of potentially pathogenic variants within a gene.

-`MendelProb` canbe used for the design of Mendelian disease sequencing studies (candidate gene,exome and whole genome) and grant proposals.
-For genetic studies, it is necessary toperform power calculations.
-Although for Mendelian diseases the power ofdetecting linkage for pedigree(s) can be determined, it is also of greatinterest to determine the probability of identifying multiple pedigrees orunrelated cases with potentially pathogenic variants in the same gene or estimatethe number of probands which need to be screened to detect potentiallypathogenic variants.
-For many Mendelian diseases, due to extreme locusheterogeneity this probability can be small or the number of probands whichneed to be screened very large.
-If onlyone family is observed segregating a variant classified as potentiallypathogenic or of unknown significance, the gene cannot be implicated in diseaseetiology.
-The probability ofidentifying additional Mendelian disease families or cases is dependent on the prevalenceof the disease due to a specific gene and the sample size to be screened.The observation of additional disease families or cases with potentially pathogenic variants in thesame gene as well as evidence of pathogenicity from other sources, e.g.,expression and functional studies, can aid in implicating a gene in diseaseetiology.
+`MendelProb ` can be used for the design of Mendelian disease sequencing studies (candidate gene, exome and whole genome) and grant proposals.
+For genetic studies, it is necessary to perform power calculations.
+Although for Mendelian diseases the power of detecting linkage for pedigree(s) can be determined, it is also of great interest to determine the probability of identifying multiple pedigrees or unrelated cases with potentially pathogenic variants in the same gene or estimate the number of probands which need to be screened to detect potentially pathogenic variants.
+For many Mendelian diseases, due to extreme locus heterogeneity this probability can be small or the number of probands which need to be screened very large.
+If only one family is observed segregating a variant classified as potentially pathogenic or of unknown significance, the gene cannot be implicated in disease etiology.
+The probability of identifying additional Mendelian disease families or cases is dependent on the prevalence of the disease due to a specific gene and the sample size to be screened.
+The observation of additional disease families or cases with potentially pathogenic variants in the same gene as well as evidence of pathogenicity from other sources, e.g., expression and functional studies, can aid in implicating a gene in disease etiology.

 ## Installation